prototyp3-dev/node-recipes/nonode/nonode.md

 CARTESI_CONTRACTS_INPUT_BOX_DEPLOYMENT_BLOCK_NUMBER=6994348
 ```

-You should create a `app-nonode.dockerfile` that creates image containing your project (we'll assume you have a rootfs in `$PWD/.cartesi/root.ext2`)
+Also create a `app-nonode.dockerfile` that creates an image containing your project (we'll assume you have a rootfs in `$PWD/.cartesi/root.ext2`)

 ```Dockerfile
 FROM ghcr.io/prototyp3-dev/test-nonode:latest
 COPY . /opt/cartesi/app
 COPY .cartesi/root.ext2 /opt/cartesi/image/root.ext2
 ```

-We suggest creating a .dockerignore file to avoid unnecessary files on the image.

 Then follow these steps to deploy on fly